Skip to content

 Jewish Quarter Signs

-A collection of signs used to designated certain areas as Jewish Quarters or Ghettos.
+A collection of signs used to designate certain areas as Jewish Quarters or Ghettos

 Discussion Questions: